SinisterSpatula/RetroflagGpiGuides/OpenborBeta6510.md

-# Openbor Beta 6510-dev work in progress guide
+# Openbor Beta 6510-dev guide

 ## follow at your own risk. (consider having a backup first)